-1. Your projected defined benefit will be adjusted for any period of part-time service.
+1. Your projected defined benefit will be adjusted for any period of leave without pay and part-time service.

 Your Income Protection benefit

 Income protection (IP) benefits replace some of your income if you can't work because you are sick or have been injured and you have not reached the normal retirement age for the Plan.